icinganalysis/icinganalysis.github.io/content/airfoil impingement drop distribution.md

 I will honor [Uwe von Glahn's categorizations]({filename}The Historical Selected Bibliography of NACA-NASA Icing Publications.md), and review these publications in this ["Meteorological Instruments" thread]({filename}instruments.md).

-###Low cost, approximate impingement values
+### Low cost, approximate impingement values

-A motivation for these three publications was that the use of a differential analyzer was expensive and time consuming.
+A motivation for these three publications was that the use of a differential analyzer was expensive and time-consuming.
 The water drop equations of motion are included in all three, were solved using a differential analyzer
 (for more details see ["Mathematical Investigation of Water Droplet Trajectories"]({filename}Mathematical Investigation of Water Droplet Trajectories.md).
-However, the differential analyzer device was large, expensive, and labor intensive to operate.
+However, the differential analyzer device was large, expensive, and labor-intensive to operate.
 A large entity (like General Electric) might own one, but they were also available for rent at a few locations.